Spring and Summer Guided Tour Series

 Walk the beautiful wetlands of Coal Creek Historic Park with tour guide Dawn Copeman, and experience the history of the Cumberland Chinatown and No.1 Japanese Town.

 Chinatown: Homesickness.
 Head Tax.
-A politically motivated murder after a visit from Dr. Sun Yat Sen. Opium dens, Opera, and more.
+A politically motivated murder after a visit from Dr. Sun Yat Sen, opera, and more.

 No. 1 Japanese Townsite: The internment of the entire Japanese population in the area on April 16, 1942 changed the fabric of Cumberland with ripple effects felt even today.